 Turbidity measures suspended particles in the water column - both fine sediment and algae cause high measurements.
 The past several years, extremely low flow and substantial algae growth have been observed at Alder Creek and Prosser Creek below the dam.
 Both these sites also have inputs from roads and dirt trails.
+Union Valley Creek (GLEN-00) drains an urbanized watershed.
 Martis Creek upstream of our monitoring location experiences substantial instream erosion.
 We are in the process of developing a restoration plan for Martis Creek that would eliminate much of the eroding streambanks.